September 1 - Friday

 Overnight: Minsok Folk Hotel, Kaesong - Traditional style hotel

-where guest sleep on heated floors in Korean-style.
+where guests sleep on heated floors in Korean-style.
 Hot water not guaranteed

 and erratic electric supply - please bring